 Is a price increase on the horizon?
 In this article we explore what the bitcoin halving, why it matters is and how it can impact cryptocurrency prices both now and in the future.

-What is The Bitcoin Halvening?
+What is The Bitcoin Halving?

-The Halvening is a word coined by the crypto community to refer to the programmatic halving of block rewards, which is the rewards miners collect from adding blocks to the chain.
+The bitcoin halving is a word coined by the crypto community to refer to the programmatic halving of block rewards, which is the rewards miners collect from adding blocks to the chain.
 It’s a deflationary process to extend issuance pioneered by bitcoin, and it’s one of the cornerstones of many cryptocurrencies today.

 In one year’s time, the third bitcoin halving will take place.
 As the process directly impacts only those mining the cryptocurrency, you may not have noticed when the first or second halving happened, but what it means is pretty important for the future of bitcoin.

-How does this halving work?
+How does the bitcoin halving work?

 Bitcoin miners process all the transactions carried out using the cryptocurrency by adding a block to the blockchain and therefore issuing new coins.
 This block contains the transactions that they have verified to be accurate.
 For every one added, miners are rewarded for their efforts.

 In a process designed by Satoshi, halving reduces the reward given miners by 50% at intervals of 210,000 blocks, or approximately once every four years.
 This is in accordance with the law of supply and demand, so that inflation can be kept under control.